 Entertainment

-All of the cruise ship entertainment that I’ve seen has always been top-notch.
+All of the cruise ship entertainment that I’ve seen on both cruise lines has always been top-notch.
 Disney Cruise Line offers Broadway-style musicals in the Walt Disney Theater.
 On longer sailings, there are often other entertainers, like magicians and ventriloquists, who perform there.

-You can also see first-run movies from Disney-owned studios in the Buena Vista Theater.
+You can also see first-run movies from Disney-owned studios in the onboard theater.
 Singers and other musicians perform at various venues across the ships, throughout the day.

 There are also other entertainment options on the Disney Cruise Line ships, including animation classes, trivia, game shows, and more.
-The schedule for these can be found in the Personal Navigator or the Disney Cruise Line Navigator app.
+The schedule for these can be found in the Disney Cruise Line Navigator app.

 They also offer karaoke, game shows, trivia, laser tag, and other programming each day.
 There’s no lack of entertainment.
 I’ve found that the shows on Royal Caribbean are especially unique, innovative, and enjoyable, and often have great special effects.